bassel27/Store-App/README.md

 This app is designed for an online clothes store.
 The app allows customers to easily browse and purchase items from the store using their mobile devices.

 ## Technologies Used
 The cross-platform app is built using Flutter and Firebase.
 Firebase Authentication is used for user authentication, while Firestore is used for storing chats, products, orders, and cart items.
+Also, Firebase Cloud Messaging is used for push notifications.

 ## Features and Functionalities
 1. User Authentication: log in, sign up, forgot Password and log out